By Terry Trucco

 Back story: The building was constructed in the 1930s as a printing plant, one of several on 11th Avenue.
 (Who knew back then the building’s 360-degree unobstructed views of the Hudson River and Midtown Manhattan were ideal for a roof bar?)
 Owned by Horizon Global, a Manhattan residential building developer, the hotel is viewed as a trailblazer that could smooth the path for other hotels in this once-bleak area – not unlike the Meatpacking District a decade ago.

-The property joins the San Francisco-based Kimpton hotel group as their fourth hotel in New York (others include 70 Park Avenue, the Muse and Eventi).
-Troy Furbay, Kimpton’s senior vice president for acquisitions and development, told The New York Times regret was a factor in choosing the unusual locale.
+The property originated as the fourth New York link in the San Francisco-based Kimpton chain, but is no longer affiliated with the group.
+At the time Troy Furbay, Kimpton’s senior vice president for acquisitions and development, told The New York Times that regret was a factor in choosing the unusual locale.
 The company had decided against a Meatpacking District site that went on to become the Gansevoort Hotel.
 “We were worried we’d make the same mistake twice,” he said.
 Rockwell Group, which has created iconic outposts for the W New York, Andaz Wall Street, Trump SoHo and the Carlton, designed the property and played up the building’s printing plant history (meeting spaces are named Courier, Garamond and Helvetica).
+Ink48 is now an independent hotel.

 Keep in mind: Soundproofing isn’t perfect.
 I heard phone conversations and TV shows wafting through the front doors when I walked through an upstairs hallway.
 Service I encountered veered from super-attentive to indifferent.